unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - some groups argued that their plan is best because it does cloud computing.
 Some other groups argued their plan is best because it avoids it for now,
 - some groups argued that their plan is best because they tackle high-risk first.
 Some other groups argued tackling low-risk first was preferable,
 - some groups argued that their plan is best because it involves all stakeholders.
-Some other groups prefered to limit it to 1 stakeholder only.
+Some other groups preferred to limit it to 1 stakeholder only.

 Generally, when comparing things, it's easy to interpret them in a way that justifies our (biased) position.